This post may contain affiliate links, view our disclosure policy.

 6. Dine at Delicious Restaurants

-Despite that Whitefish is a small town in the middle of rural Montana, Whitefish has a ton of amazing restaurants and cafes!
+Despite the fact that Whitefish is a small town in the middle of rural Montana, Whitefish has a ton of amazing restaurants and cafes!

 Committed to supporting the community, most restaurants feature fresh, local ingredients for almost everything on their menu.